luiszugasti/covid19distance/README.md

 ## What it does

 Social Distancing is hard, and usually made more difficult by busy parks, restaurants, and more.
-Our application makes these situations of _busyness_ a part of the past, by allowing people to collectively record how many other people they see near them.
+Our application makes these situations of _busyness_ a thing of the past, by allowing people to collectively record how many other people they see near them.

 Then, others can view a real-time heatmap and make decisions as to what place is the safest to go to.
 This is especially crucial in times like these, where people may have to go outside and have an opportunity to limit contact with the virus.

 ## How we built it

 We built the project using a Django back-end.
 We connected the backend to MongoDB atlas using their free tier.
 For our front-end, we used Bootstrap to arrange our map and relevant data for users.

 To obtain map data and query in real time, we used Google's Map APIs hosted on a cloud instance, using a free tier.
 We used the places API as well as the JavaScript API.